-a.
+- a.
 Arithmetic.
 The examination will cover the whole subject, more emphasis being placed on methods and processes, however, than on problems.
 Enough problems will be given to show the candidate's familiarity with Arithmetic methods.
 Time, one hour.

-b.
+- b.
 Algebra to Quadratics.
 Time, one hour.

-c.
-Plane Geometry, first three books.
+- c.
+Plane Geometry.
 Time, one hour.